CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 The variables below specify the actual content of the email message.
 You might notice that we specify variables, such as 'from' and 'to' here.
 These might seem redundant, because we have already specified the 'recipient' and 'envelope' address.
-However, these variables do not control the actual delivery, but only
+However, these variables do not control the actual delivery, but only the way the MIME looks.

 There are two ways to include the message content.
 You can either include the "mime" variable followed by a full mime string or provide "html",